 Where’s the Wolf?
 At NC State’s ‘Legend in Stone’

 At long last, the mystery of our furry friend’s whereabouts has been solved.
-Kelly Umstead, assistant professor and director of graduate programs in industrial design, hit the nail on the head with her guess: “At the base of a lighting fixture by the Memorial Belltower (with his back toward Aloft hotel).”
+Kelly Umstead, assistant professor and director of graduate programs in industrial design, hit the nail on the head with her guess: “At the base of a lighting fixture by the Memorial Belltower, with his back toward Aloft hotel.”

-We chose the belltower for this first installment of our “Where’s the Wolf” contest because it recently emerged from a massive renovation that included the installation of 55 real bells, its first-ever interior stairs, and four bronze torchieres along the corners of the plinth (which happen to make a nice resting spot for a stuffed wolf).
+The Belltower was a natural choice for this first installment of our “Where’s the Wolf” contest because it recently emerged from a massive renovation that included the installation of 55 real bells, its first-ever interior stairs, and four bronze torchieres along the corners of the plinth (which happen to make a nice resting spot for a stuffed wolf).

 Umstead, who has worked at NC State for five years, says she entered the contest after her 6-year-old son caught sight of the stuffed wolf while she was checking emails.
 She immediately recognized the location, thanks in large part to her nearby College of Design workplace.

 When asked what she likes best about working at the university, Umstead says, “I love the collaborative environment and open and engaging atmosphere.”

 One of her favorite spots on campus is the Harrye B. Lyons Design library.